Unknown-Geek/Blogs-Monetizer/docs/google_sheets_setup.md

 8. Click "Add Key" > "Create new key"
 9. Choose "JSON" and click "Create"
 10. The key file will be downloaded automatically

+### Option A: For Development Environment

 11. Rename this file to `service-account.json` and place it in the `credentials` folder

+### Option B: For Production Environment

+11. Convert the JSON content to an environment variable format: ```bash

+    # Place the downloaded JSON in the project root folder temporarily

+    mv your-downloaded-file.json service-account.json # Run the conversion script
+    python helpers/convert_service_account_to_env.py

+    # Add the output to your .env file or set it as an environment variable

+    # in your production environment

+    ```

+    ```

+The application will automatically use the environment variable `GOOGLE_SERVICE_ACCOUNT_INFO` if available, with fallback to the file-based approach.

 ## Step 3: Share Your Spreadsheet with the Service Account